go-chi/chi/README.md

 ## context?

-`context` is a tiny pkg that provides simple interface to signal context across call stacks and goroutines.
+`context` is a tiny pkg that provides a simple interface to signal context across call stacks and goroutines.
 It was originally written by [Sameer Ajmani](https://github.com/Sajmani) and is available in stdlib since go1.7.

 Learn more at https://blog.golang.org/context

-and..
+and...
 * Docs: https://golang.org/pkg/context
 * Source: https://github.com/golang/go/tree/master/src/context